 Pepé Le Pew is actually from Quebec, not FranceSkunks are native to North America, but are unheard of in Europe outside of zoos.
 The name "skunk" is even a native American loan word.
-So where in North America are their skunks and people who speak French?
+So where in North America are there skunks and people who speak French?
 Quebec.
 This also explains why everybody speaks in broken French, many people in Quebec are bilingual, and speak a form of French that heavily borrows from English.

 The baby Elmer from "Buddy's Day Out" is Elmer Fudd as an infant.It's a guess.